toladata/Knowledgebase/en/toladata-course/four-easy-steps.md

 The following factors are worth considering while preparing for the training:

 1. Who are your learners?
 Understand their strengths, weaknesses and needs.
-For TolaData training, we're using the following [assessment form](https://enketo.ona.io/x/#p91m) [redirects to an external website].
+For TolaData training, we're using the following [user assessment form](https://enketo.ona.io/x/#IyJ4HdHD) [redirects to an external website].
 Find a corresponding XLS form in the Resources section below.
 2. Why do you want them to learn a new skill?
 No one engages eagerly in activities they deem pointless and you don't want to loose their or your time, either.
 3. What do they need to learn?
 Precisely define the scope of your training based on goals and needs.
 Customization is the key - teach only what people need to know for their job function and role.
 You might want to split the group based on that.
 4. What is the expected benefit to both your learners and the organization?
 Anticipate resistance and act: be prepared to speak to how TolaData benefits to [funders](https://www.toladata.com/dashboard-for-funders/), [project managers](https://www.toladata.com/project-managers-ngo/) and [senior managers](https://www.toladata.com/senior-managers-ngos/) [redirects to TolaData website].